Implementing Academic Accommodations

 • 50% or 100% additional time on traditional tests?

-• Professors can make arrangements with the student to begin the exam early or complete the exam after class in the professor’s office.
-If schedule prohibits, the professor and student can make arrangements for the student to take the test at the Student Disabilities Resource Center.
+• If professors are able to meet the student's accommodations, they should make arrangements with the student to begin the exam early or complete the exam after class in the professor’s office.
+If a professor is unable to proctor the exam, the student can make arrangements to take the test at the Student Disabilities Resource Center.

 • The SDRC has four testing rooms for proctoring exams with accommodations.
-They are reserved on a first come first serve basis by completing their Request for Test Proctoring Form at least 3 business days in advanced of the exam date.
+They can be reserved on a first come first serve basis by the student by submitting a Proctored Exam Request to the SDRC at least 3 business days in advanced of the exam date.

 • Accommodations are not retroactive: Students are told that faculty are not obligated to provide accommodations prior to the presentation of a faculty notification letter.